 Coordinator John Juriansz Opens in new window

-Description This unit examines how conflict arises and engages students to apply the main theories related to conflict and its resolution within diverse practical environments.
+Description This subject examines how conflict arises and engages students to apply the main theories related to conflict and its resolution within diverse practical environments.
 Students will analyse and synthesis negotiation theories, skill-sets and studies, and will evaluate their respective usefulness as future legal professionals.
 Students will develop a value-laden negotiation toolbox and will grow in confidence in negotiations within a broad array of environments essential to the legal profession.
 Students will examine written scholarship, engage in negotiation simulations involving role- scenarios, case hypotheticals, experimental games, and will become intricately involved in other negotiation-related scenarios.
 Classes will include presentation of conceptual and strategic theories, simulations and role-playing scenarios applying these theories, and de-briefing of the theoretical and practical components of legal negotiation.

 Student Contribution Band HECS Band 4 10cp